Social value of work. Human values in social psychology

 The principle of respect for the client.

 Further V.N.
 Karandashev points out that personal qualities form an important foundation for the professional success of a psychologist.
-These are, first of all, the communicative properties of the individual, the ability to understand people, psychological intuition, goodwill, respect for people, tact, the ability to empathize, the ability to maintain distance, the absence of excessive self-confidence and faith in the infallibility of one's psychological conclusions.
+These are, first of all, the communicative properties of a person, the ability to understand people, psychological intuition, goodwill, respectful attitude towards people, tactfulness, the ability to empathize, the ability to maintain distance, the absence of excessive self-confidence and faith in the infallibility of one’s psychological conclusions.
 A professional psychologist needs to have adequate self-esteem, understand the individual characteristics of his personality, his abilities, strengths and weaknesses of character.
-It is useful to know how to compensate for your own shortcomings.
+At the same time, it is useful to know ways to compensate for your own shortcomings.
 A psychologist cannot be equally successful in everything, so he needs to form an individual style of professional activity, taking into account individual characteristics.
-The significant qualities of a psychologist, according to Karandashev, are independence of judgment, sensitivity, insight, emotional stability, patience, resistance to aggression, the ability to reflect on one's experiences and professional skills.
+The significant qualities of a psychologist, according to Karandashev, are independence of judgment, sensitivity, insight, emotional stability, patience, resistance to aggression, the ability to reflect on one’s experiences and professional skills.

-A strange paradox emerges: on the one hand, it really makes no sense to write about the influence of values on a professional position, in the sense that the only effective means of their formation and correction was, is and always will be only the psychological training itself, and deep, but based on what - the original, a priori system of guidelines and standards for the moral development of the behavior of psychologists, and, consequently, the criteria for their personal growth, stemming from the supra-psychological value system, old and fairly “tested”.
-Such value-oriented psychological counseling should “attract” only the appropriate type of coach for which the moral side of his activity is important not only as an object of abstract reasoning, but encourages him to study and change his own life, its goals and meanings.
-The psychoanalyst would answer us that the Super-Ego predominates disharmoniously in this specialist, performing an overwhelming function and not giving the opportunity to gain “true personal freedom”.
-On the other hand, any (we emphasize!) consultative situation is a situation of choosing an action in stressful conditions: conditions of insufficient information and with a high level of risk, and the choice of a strategy for these actions sometimes directly depends on what the specialist himself considers acceptable and feasible.
+A strange paradox emerges: on the one hand, it really makes no sense to write about the influence of values on a professional position, in the sense that the only effective means of their formation and correction was, is and will always remain only psychological training itself, and in-depth, but based on what -that is, the original, a priori system of guidelines and standards for the moral development of the behavior of psychologists, and, consequently, the criteria for their personal growth, stemming from a supra-psychological value system, old and quite “tested”.
+Such value-oriented psychological counseling should “attract” only the appropriate type of coach for its implementation, for whom the moral side of his activity is important not only as a subject of abstract speculation, but encourages him to study and change his own life, its goals and meanings.
+A psychoanalyst would answer us that in this specialist the Super-Ego predominates disharmoniously, performing a suppressive function and not allowing the opportunity to gain “true personal freedom.”
+On the other hand, any (we emphasize!) advisory situation is a situation of choosing an action under stressful conditions: conditions of insufficient information and with a high level of risk, and the choice of strategy for these actions sometimes directly depends on what the specialist himself considers acceptable and feasible.

-The question of the professional position of a psychologist is quite complicated in itself.
-It has only recently begun to be considered in works on acmeology, professional psychological counseling.
-To a certain extent, this can prove that practical psychology in its development has moved from the stage of recruitment, "collecting practices", the stage of "technical" to the stage of reflection, the question "Why?" and is already able to offer some meaningful answers.
+The question of the professional position of a psychologist is quite complex in itself.
+It has only recently begun to be considered in works on acmeology and professional psychological counseling.
+To a certain extent, this may serve as evidence that practical psychology in its development has moved from the stage of recruiting, “collecting practices,” the “technical” stage to the stage of comprehension, the question “Why?” and is already able to offer some meaningful answers.
 This topic is developed in the works of G.S.
 Abramova, A.A.
 Derkach, T.A.
-Florenskaya, S.A.
+Florenskoy, S.A.
 Belorusova, B.S.
 Bratusya and others.

-Here is how he writes about the position of the psychologist M.V.
-Rozin: “Now let's clarify the position of the psychologist.
-He helps (influences, understands) not only as a knower, but also as a person who draws us into new forms of life (provided that we ourselves are active and going somewhere); solves his professional tasks, creating both knowledge and symbolic descriptions.
-On the one hand, the psychologist cognizes, on the other hand, he infects us with a certain being, a certain life, and not only describes our individuality in knowledge, but also contributes to its growth (or - this should not be forgotten - inferiority), a certain way of its existence and existence.
+This is how psychologist M.V. writes about the position.
+Rozin: “Now let’s clarify the psychologist’s position.
+He helps (influences, understands) not only as someone who knows, but also as a person who involves us in new forms of life (provided that we ourselves are active and going somewhere); solves his professional problems by creating both knowledge and symbolic descriptions.
+On the one hand, the psychologist cognizes, on the other hand, he infects us with a certain being, a certain life and not only describes our individuality in knowledge, but also contributes to its growth (or - this should not be forgotten - deterioration), a certain way of its existence and existence."

-“... along with the activities of psychologists that are really useful for a patient or client (as an example, here we can point to psychological assistance based on a change in the value and semantic contents of the client’s consciousness), there are no less common cases of the activities and efforts of psychologists that lead to the destruction of the patient’s psyche or client, to frustrations, although the results of such activities are realized in the opposite way, in a completely optimistic way.
+“... along with the activities of psychologists that are truly useful for the patient or client (as an example, here we can point out psychological assistance based on changing the value and semantic contents of the client’s consciousness), no less common are cases of activities and efforts of psychologists that lead to the destruction of the patient’s psyche or client, to frustration, although the results of such activities are realized in exactly the opposite way, in a completely optimistic way.”

-It should be noted that the possible destructiveness of some types of value orientations and the constructiveness of others, as well as the potential influence of their configurations, are in principle unprovable, since they involve too long and too close observation and study of the life of a particular person.
-A laboratory, longitudinal study of the influence of value orientation structures on the life of a person, in particular, a psychologist, with the establishment of clear patterns is hardly feasible, also because intentionally exposing a person to deliberately destructive (or supposedly destructive) influences contradicts the principle "Do no harm".
-Although almost every day before our eyes and in human history such a picture is presented completely, and something in our own life ...
+It should be noted that the possible destructiveness of some types of value orientations and the constructiveness of others, as well as the potential influence of their configurations, are in principle not provable, since they require too long and too close observation and study of the life of a particular person.
+A laboratory, longitudinal study of the influence of structures of value orientations on the life of a person, in particular a psychologist, with the establishment of clear patterns is also not feasible because deliberately exposing a person to a deliberately destructive (or supposedly destructive) influence contradicts the principle of “Do no harm.”
+Although almost every day before our eyes and in human history such a picture is fully presented, and some of it is also in our own lives...

 Human life is carried out in connection with all manifestations of the life of society, including the spiritual.
-As a spiritual being, a person should not be considered in a position of separation, solitude, he is always in a certain context and should be thought of in relation to society, culture, history.
-E. Spranger noted that "... the values that arose in historical life, which in their meaning and significance go beyond the limits of individual life, we call the spirit, spiritual life or objective culture."
-Psychologist-consultant, determining the goals of changing the basic social attitudes and value orientations of the personality of not only the client, but also his own, must take into account the spiritual context in which he and the client are located.
-The constructiveness of the professional position of a psychologist depends on the breadth and depth of comprehension of activity in not only a social, but also in a spiritual context, and is determined by these factors.
+As a spiritual being, a person should not be considered in a position of isolation, solitude, he is always in a certain context and must be thought of in connection with society, culture, and history.
+E. Spranger noted that “...values that arose in historical life, which in their meaning and significance go beyond the boundaries of individual life, we call spirit, spiritual life or objective culture.”
+A consulting psychologist, when determining the goals of changing the basic social attitudes and value orientations of not only the client’s personality, but also his own, must take into account the spiritual context in which he and the client find themselves.
+The constructiveness of a psychologist’s professional position depends on the breadth and depth of understanding of activity in not only the social, but also in the spiritual context, and is determined by these factors.
 Despite the obviousness, this problem has not been studied enough.
-The search for answers to the question of the influence of the system of value orientations on the personal and professional self-preservation of a practicing psychologist will contribute to solving a block of problems in the professional training of counseling psychologists, their observance of mental hygiene and psychoprophylaxis in the counseling process.
+Finding answers to the question about the influence of the system of value orientations on the personal and professional self-preservation of a practicing psychologist will help solve a block of problems in the professional training of psychologists-consultants, their compliance with mental hygiene and psychoprophylaxis in the counseling process.

 Personal and professional values cannot be the same for men and women due to the fact that different factors acquire different personal significance for them.
-The events of personal life, gender stereotypes, social requirements undoubtedly affect the structures of value orientations and life strategies associated with them in different ways.
-Psychotherapist M. Erickson constantly emphasizes that such an important factor as the onset of sexual activity, sexual experience, is of unequal importance for men and women.
-“For a woman to have a complete sexual experience, this means biologically: conception, nine months of pregnancy, childbirth, constant care until six or nine months, and then raising a child until 16 or 18 years.
-When a woman begins to live an active sexual life, her entire endocrine system is restructured. ...
-Because, from a biological point of view, the whole body of a woman is involved in sexual life.
-If these changes become noticeable in the bodily sphere, then there are changes in the worldview of a woman, her values.
-The spiritual realm is also changing.
-It also matters how, in what personally significant context these events took place.
+Events in personal life, gender stereotypes, and social demands undoubtedly have different effects on the structures of value orientations and life strategies associated with them.
+Psychotherapist M. Erickson constantly emphasizes that such an important factor as the onset of sexual activity, sexual experience is of unequal importance for men and women.
+“For a woman to have a complete sexual experience, this means in biological terms: conception, a nine-month gestation period, childbirth, constant care until six to nine months, and then raising a child until 16-18 years of age.
+When a woman begins to have an active sex life, her entire endocrine system undergoes a restructuring. ...
+Because, from a biological point of view, a woman’s whole body is involved in sexual life.”
+If these changes become noticeable in the physical sphere, then changes occur in the woman’s worldview and her values.
+The spiritual sphere is also changing.
+It also matters how and in what personally significant context these events took place.

-Touching upon the topic of the formation of a professional position, it is necessary to dwell on the specifics of practical psychological assistance as a type of activity in terms of the influence of value orientations on various aspects of this process.
+Touching upon the topic of forming a professional position, it is necessary to dwell on the specifics of practical psychological assistance as a type of activity from the point of view of the influence of value orientations on various aspects of this process.

 Introduction

-Value Orientations- criteria (ethical, aesthetic, political, religious, etc.) on which are based and which explain the evaluation of the personality or the community of the surrounding reality, a differentiated, selective approach to it and the way of orientation.
+Value orientations- criteria (ethical, aesthetic, political, religious, etc.) on which a person or community’s assessment of the surrounding reality, a differentiated, selective approach to it and the method of orientation are based and which explain.

-Value orientations are formed, formed, developed and changed in the course of a person's accumulation of life experience in a changing world, and find their expression in goals, social choices, ideas, ideals, interests of an individual or group in conditions of real interaction.
+Value orientations are formed, develop, develop and change as a person accumulates life experience in a changing world, and find their expression in goals, social choices, ideas, ideals, interests of an individual or group in real interaction.

-Value orientations are quite rigidly tied to both the intellectual-volitional and emotional spheres of the subject's social activity and in many ways, and often decisively, determine the content side of both individual and group activity and communication.
+Value orientations are quite rigidly tied to both the intellectual-volitional and emotional spheres of the subject’s social activity and largely, and often decisively, determine the content of both individual and group activity and communication.

-In the social psychology of groups, value orientations are directly related to the problem of group cohesion, which is expressed primarily in the degree of manifestation of such a socio-psychological phenomenon of interpersonal relations as value-oriented unity.
+In the social psychology of groups, value orientations are directly related to the problems of group cohesion, expressed, first of all, in the degree of manifestation of such a socio-psychological phenomenon of interpersonal relations as value-orientation unity.

-It is quite understandable that an individual (in any case, a mentally normal and acting not under compulsion) in practically each of his membership groups seeks to ensure the realization of one or another of his life goals, conditioned by value orientations.
-It is no less obvious that an individual who adequately assesses his own needs and environmental conditions will correlate the specifics of a particular membership group with specific needs and, depending on this, build his interaction with partners both in the subject-activity and value areas.
-However, according to some foreign social psychologists, there are universal value orientations of the individual associated with social interaction, which determine the dominant behavioral strategy of the individual in almost any contact community.
+It is quite understandable that an individual (in any case, a mentally normal one and not acting under duress) in almost each of his membership groups strives to ensure the realization of one or another of his life goals, determined by value orientations.
+It is no less obvious that an individual who adequately assesses his own needs and environmental conditions will correlate the specifics of a particular membership group with specific needs and, depending on this, build his interaction with partners both in the subject-activity and in the value spheres.
+However, according to some foreign social psychologists, there are universal value orientations of the individual associated with social interaction that determine the dominant behavioral strategy of the individual in almost any contact community.

-It is quite clear that the question of the value orientations of both the individual and the group cannot be considered in isolation from the concept of values proper.
+It is quite clear that the question of value orientations of both the individual and the group cannot be considered in isolation from the concept of values themselves.

 The problem of human values in psychology.
 Hierarchy of human values.

-The system of value orientations determines the content side of the orientation of the personality and forms the basis of its attitude to the surrounding world, to other people to itself, the basis of the worldview and the core of the motivation for life activity, the basis of the life concept and “philosophy of life”.
+The system of value orientations determines the content side of a person’s orientation and forms the basis of his attitude to the world around him, to other people, to himself, the basis of his worldview and the core of motivation for life activity, the basis of his life concept and “philosophy of life.”

 Values in psychology are considered as key life guidelines that determine the method and nature of activity.

-Value is the objective significance of phenomena as guidelines for human activity.
+Value represents the objective significance of phenomena as guidelines for human activity.

 Axiology (axios - value) deals with the study of human values.

-Values were developed by humanity by summarizing the typical situations that took place and “formed” in the form of significant principles guiding human life.
-There is a certain axiological field that is common for all people, which contains these semantic universals, and a person does not invent anything new, but only “chooses” from those already available those that correspond to his individuality.
+Values were developed by humanity by generalizing typical situations that occurred and were “formulated” in the form of significant principles that orient human life.
+There is a certain axiological field common to all people, which contains these semantic universals, and a person does not invent anything new, but only “selects” from the existing ones those that correspond to his individuality.

-There are universal values in which the values of social and individual life are united.
+There are universal human values that combine the values of social and individual life.
 They represent a certain system of the most important material and spiritual values.
 The main elements of this system are:

 • natural and social world;